Bantu Gazette

 For program leaders, training remains central to strengthening small-scale poultry systems across Africa.

-“Training has always been at the heart of every program we invest in and is central to our organizational strategy,” said Maureen Stickel, director of international program development at the World Poultry Foundation.
+“Training has always been at the heart of every program we invest in and is central to our organizational strategy,” said Maureen Stickel, Vice President of Innovation and Initiatives at the World Poultry Foundation.

 “Through the African Poultry Multiplication Initiative we have built a comprehensive training library that covers all aspects of poultry care and farm management tailored to the farmers we serve,” she said.